Laxus8120/AirLine_Booking_Backend_API/NOTES.md

 * we create file now we have to require it.
     - To require this we create a diff file (seprated from our index.js) in our config folder.
     - and there we export the enviroment variable.

+> NOTE - In .env file you cannot end with anything with semicolon.